 If you work in a large building or office, you might have too many new staff members to count.
 If this is the case, pray and ask God who you should welcome personally.
 If you don’t have any turnover, pick someone from your staff who is relatively new or someone with whom you have not established a strong relationship.
 God is always up to something, and He wants to involve you!
 Let His love shine through as you create authentic connections, serve without expectation, and express the best in others!

-Open your arms, and let God open doors!
+Open your arms, and God will open doors!